 String

 Your companion animal may love to play with pieces of string, but be aware that if string is ingested it may cause painful and potentially deadly intestinal obstructions.
-Also be wary of other similar items such as yarn, dental floss and rubber bands, which can also be dangerous to your companion animal.
+Also be wary of other similar items such as yarn, dental floss, tinsel, ribbon, and rubber bands, which can also be dangerous to your companion animal.

 Xylitol – sugar substitute

-This low-carbohydrate sugar substitute is sometimes used as a sweetener in products such as some chewing gums, toothpastes, baked goods, and possibly other products like peanut butter.
-While safe for human consumption, it is metabolised differently by dogs.
-If a dog ingests xylitol, insulin is suddenly released causing the dog’s blood sugar to drop to dangerously low levels (Hypoglycaemia).
+This low-carbohydrate sugar substitute is used as a sweetener in products such as chewing gum, some toothpastes, and baked goods.
+While safe for human consumption, xylitol is metabolised differently by dogs.
+If a dog ingests xylitol, insulin is suddenly released causing the dog’s blood sugar to drop to dangerously low levels (hypoglycaemia).
 Hypoglycaemia can lead to seizures and even death.
 In some dogs, xylitol consumption causes liver failure and clotting problems, which can also be very dangerous.
 If you suspect your dog has ingested xylitol, contact your veterinarian immediately as prompt and effective treatment can be lifesaving.

 Tree or plant fruit stones